asmaa-sherif/elmenus-lite-master/README.md

 # Elmenus Lite - Cart Management Module

-Elmenus Lite is a Spring Boot backend project that handles cart operations for a food ordering application.
-This module allows customers to add, modify, remove, and view items in their cart.
+Elmenus Lite is a Spring Boot backend project that handles cart operations for a food ordering application and allows customers to add, modify, remove, and view items in their cart.

 ---